jaredfaris/ootrain/tools/02_webtools.md

 !SLIDE small smbullets
-# A Note About Javascript
+# A Note About JavaScript
-* Javascript is a first class citizen.
+* JavaScript is a first class citizen.
 * Separate structure from behavior.
 * Refactor to avoid spaghetti code.